Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 FHA Partial Claim

-For FHA-insured loans, HUD's partial claim program moves missed payments into a subordinate lien payable at the end of the loan — when the home is sold, refinanced, or the mortgage paid off.
+For FHA-insured loans, federal partial claim program moves missed payments into a subordinate lien payable at the end of the loan — when the home is sold, refinanced, or the mortgage paid off.
 The partial claim does not increase the monthly payment; it separates the arrears from the ongoing loan and defers them.
 FHA loans are common in Nebraska's working-class and first-time buyer markets — neighborhoods in south and north Omaha, parts of Lincoln, and smaller Nebraska cities including Fremont, Norfolk, Columbus, Grand Island, and Kearney where FHA financing is a primary product for first-time buyers.

 FHA partial claim is available up to 30% of the original principal balance.
 For homeowners whose arrears exceed that limit, a combination of partial claim and loan modification can be evaluated.
 A professional determines whether the FHA partial claim alone resolves the default or whether a combination approach is needed.